Riverscapes/PBR/workshops/2021/USU/WATS-5624/index.md

 This introductory course is focused on remembering and understanding, and is a pre-requisite to more [in depth courses]({{ site.baseurl }}/workshops/uni) on [LTPBR]({{ site.baseurl }}) .
 By the end of this course, students will:

-1. *Understand* aspects of the consultation and permitting process..
+1. *Understand* aspects of the consultation and permitting process.
 2. *Use* low-tech construction techniques safely
-3.
+3. *Create* an adaptive management plan to include mainteance, and intiation of potential subsequent phases of design and construction.
-4. .
+4. *Document* as-built conditions.
-3. *Recognize* various low-tech treatments and practices used in riverscape restoration.
-4. *Use* [Principles of Riverscape Health]({{ site.baseurl }}/manual/Chap02) as a basis for discriminating condition in riverscapes.
-5. *Distinguish* [Principles of Low-Tech Process-Based Restoration]({{ site.baseurl }}/manual/Chap02) from more traditional restoration approaches and other PBR principles.
-6. *Articualte* why and where **beaver dam activity** is so often such an important part of low-tech process-based restoration of riverscapes.

 ------
 ## Instructors